wagesj45/gray-duck-mail/code-documentation/EasyMailDiscussion.Web.Models/ContactsModel/Contacts.md

 ContactsModel.Contacts Property
 ===============================
-Gets or sets the contacts.
+Gets or sets the contacts to display on the page.

   **Namespace:**  [EasyMailDiscussion.Web.Models][1]
   **Assembly:** easy-mail-discussion-web.exe